hpi-swa-teaching/ChangesBrowser/packages/ChangesReloaded-Core.package/CRBrowser.class/README.md

 	versionIndex						Integer

 changeListItems:
-	- The CRChangeListItems with chronological order.
+	- The CRChangeListItems in chronological order.

 groups:
 	- The CRChangeGroups.

 groupIndex:
 	- Index of selected group.
-It is controlled by the user selection.
+It is controlled by the user selection in the left list.

 versionIndex:
-	- Index of selected version. groupIndex has to be a valid number.
-It is also controlled by the user selection.
+	- Index of selected version.
+It is also controlled by the user selection but in the right list.